 It simply means that you’re one of the select chosen few who’ve graduated with an academic passport to further your studies, just about anywhere in the world.

-One of the most popular globally recognised curricula is the Cambridge International Examinations: Advanced Level (CIE), more commonly known as the Cambridge International (GCE) A Level and AS Level.
+One of the most popular globally recognised curricula is the British International Examinations: Advanced Level (CIE), more commonly known as the British International (GCE) A Level and AS Level.

-Through CIE, you can gain A Level qualifications, made up of AS Levels and A Levels, as private candidates at registered Cambridge examination centres.
+Through CIE, you can gain A Level qualifications, made up of AS Levels and A Levels, as private candidates at registered British International examination centres.

 Online learning certainly looks different than the usual classroom experiences many students are accustomed to, but it doesn’t have to be less interactive, less engaging, or less fun.
 Crucially, our online lessons allow each student to work at their own pace, in their own space, best suited to their needs, making for a unique, personalised learning experience.
 Think Digital Academy (TDA) is perfect for any student looking to make a good decision about their university career or to expand their knowledge in their chosen subjects.
 Our students often tell us that their TDA experience was a pivotal factor in their decision to study a particular subject at a higher level.
 Our online lessons have been designed with that feedback in mind.